HOW TO WRITE AN ISLAMIC WILLs

-In cases, where you have a small family and you don’t intend to divide your assets in anyone other than your nuclear relatives, testaments are quite simple.
-In the presence of second families, or people, other than family, that depends on your financial help, proper planning is required.
+In cases, where you have a small family and you don’t intend to divide your assets among anyone other than your nuclear relatives, testaments are quite simple.
+In the presence of second families, or people, other than family, that depend on your financial help, proper planning is required.
 The living will in Islam is formulated in two major steps:

 - Planning it out: talk to your family and friends about your idea of distribution and listen to their amendments.
 Also, list out everything you want to divide and try to be fair and just